MrChromebox/website/docs/firmware/types.md

 ##   **(UEFI) Full ROM**

-    *   A complete firmware image which includes updated/customized versions of the hardware init component (coreboot) and UEFI boot payload (edk2/Tianocore)
+    *   A complete firmware image which includes updated/customized versions of the hardware init component (coreboot) and UEFI boot payload (edk2)
-    *   Removes the developer mode boot (white "OS verification is OFF") screen
+    *   Removes the Developer Mode boot (white "OS verification is OFF") screen
     *   Completely removes the ability to run ChromeOS (and ChromeOS Recovery Mode), creating a small risk of bricking your device
     *   Offers the best support for booting all OSes besides ChromeOS
     *   Adds full hardware support for virtualization (vmx / VT-x)